david8862/keras-YOLOv3-model-set/README.md

 #### You can also use "eval.py" to do evaluate on the TFLite model

 ### TODO
-- [ ] batch-wise postprocess model for TFLite end-to-end inference
+- [ ] pure keras backend postprocess layer for TFLite model convert
 - [ ] TFLite C++ implementation of postprocess